BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2_Creating_a_Raw_Transaction.md

   }
 ]
 ```
 This listing shows three different UTXOs, worth .08, .078, and .078 BTC.
 Note that each has its own distinct txid and remains distinct in the wallet, even though two of them were sent to the same address.
 (Bad practice!
-But used as an example to show that transaction stya distinct, no matter what!)
+But used as an example here to show that transaction stay distinct, no matter what!)

-When you spend a UTXO, it's not sufficient to just know the transaction id.
+When you want to spend a UTXO, it's not sufficient to just know the transaction id.
 That's because each transaction can have multiple outputs!
 Remember that first chunk of money that the faucet sent us?
 In the transaction, some money went to us and some went to someone else.
-The `txid` just refers to the overall transaction, while a `vout` says which of multiple outputs you've received.
+The `txid` refers to the overall transaction, while a `vout` says which of multiple outputs you've received.
 In this list, two of our UTXOs are the 0th vout of a transaction, and the other is the 1st.
 This makes a difference!

-So txid+vout=UTXO.
+So, txid+vout=UTXO.
 This will be the foundation of any raw transaction.

 ## Write a Raw Transaction with One Output

 You're now ready to write a simple, example raw transaction that shows how to send the entirety of a UTXO to another party.
 As noted, this is not necessarily a very realistic real-world case.

 > **WARNING:** It is very easy to lose money with a raw transaction.
 Consider all instructions on sending bitcoins via raw transactions to be _very_, _very_ dangerous.
-Whenever you're actually sending real money to other people, you should instead use one of the other methods explained in this section.
+Whenever you're actually sending real money to other people, you should instead use one of the other methods explained in this chapter.
 Creating raw transactions is extremely useful if you're writing bitcoin programs, but _only_ when you're writing bitcoin programs.

 ### Prepare the Raw Transaction

 For best practices, we'll start out each transaction by carefully recording the txids and vouts that we'll be spending.

-In this case, we're going to spend the oldest transaction, because that's the one that's been validated the most:
+In this case, we're going to spend the oldest transaction, worth .08 BTC, because that's the one that's been validated the most:
 ```
 $ utxo_txid="ee9805676271f6244eba94c3d1a48b303a8f8359bf711c630eb6f2ea339d0e72"
 $ utxo_vout="0"
 ```

-> **TESTNET vs MAINNET:** Obviously the "validated the most" criteria would matter a lot more on mainnet, where real money is being used.
+> **TESTNET vs MAINNET:** Obviously the "validated-the-most" criteria would matter a lot more on mainnet, where real money is being used.

-You should similarly record your recipient address, to make sure there are no problems.
+You should similarly record your recipient address, to make sure you have it right.
 We're again sending some money back to the TP faucet:
 ```
 $ recipient="n2eMqTT929pb1RDNuqEnxdaLau1rxy3efi"
 ```